jxxcarlson/MiniLatexTechOverview/introduction.md

-In starting this project, I had never used parser combinators before, so going from the definition of the type of the AST to a functioning parser was slow-going indeed.
+In starting this project, I had never used parser combinators before, so going from the definition of the type of the AST to a functioning parser was at first quite a struggle.
-Ilias, whom I have never met, other than through the Elm Slack, knows these things cold, and was unstinting in his generous help.
+The generous help that I received rom Ilias, whom I have never met, other than through the Elm Slack, helped me to find my way in this unfamiliar terrain.

 As I made the transition from version
 0.18 to 0.19 of the Elm compiler, I encountered